 A county-by-county look at how increasing Oklahoma’s Sales Tax Relief Credit benefits families, seniors

-The interactive map below shows county-by-county the impacts of the expanded credit, including how many Oklahoma families would see a tax reduction, the number of newly eligible households getting the credit for the first time, and the number of households with seniors who would save on their grocery sales tax.
+The interactive map below shows the county-by-county the impacts of the expanded credit, including how many Oklahoma families would see a tax reduction, the number of newly eligible households getting the credit for the first time, and the number of households with seniors who would save on their grocery sales tax.

 ABOUT THE AUTHOR

-Emma Morris joined Oklahoma Policy Institute as the Health Care and Fiscal Policy Analyst in April 2021, and she previously worked as an OK Policy intern and as the Health Care Policy Fellow.
-She has worked as a case manager with justice-involved individuals and volunteered as a mentor for youth in her community.
+Emma Morris worked as Oklahoma Policy Institute's Health Care and Fiscal Policy Analyst from April 2021 to January 2024.
+She had previously worked as an OK Policy intern and as the Health Care Policy Fellow.
+Previous experience included working as a case manager with justice-involved individuals and volunteering as a mentor for youth in her community.
 Emma holds dual bachelor’s degrees in Women’s and Gender Studies and Public and Nonprofit Administration from the University of Oklahoma, and is currently working on a Master of Public Administration degree from OU-Tulsa.
 She is an alumna of OK Policy’s 2019 Summer Policy Institute and The Mine, a social entrepreneurship fellowship.

 Leave a Reply